corda/corda-docs/content/en/docs/corda-os/4.6/api-contract-constraints.md

 ### Contract `.jar` files are only signed by blacklisted keys

 If a contract is signed by blacklisted keys (probably development keys), the node will shut down and an `InvalidCordappException` will be thrown.
-The following error message will be received before the shuts down:
+The following error message will be received before the node shuts down:

 ```
 [ERROR] 10:59:11+0100 [main] internal.NodeStartupLogging. - Invalid Cordapps found, that couldn't be loaded: